hharrisd/nodejs-url-shortener/readme.md

 # URL Shortener Service
-A backend service built with NodeJS
+A backend service built with NodeJS and MongoDB

 ## Used tools